-The Partnership was formed under the laws of the Province of British Columbia under the name "Probity Mining 2020 Short Duration Flow-Through Limited Partnership" pursuant to the Partnership Agreement between the General Partner and Heritage Bancorp.
-Ltd., as the Initial Limited Partner, and became a limited partnership effective November 25, 2019, the date of filing of its Certificate of Limited Partnership.
+The Partnership was formed under the laws of the Province of British Columbia under the name "Probity Mining 2021-II Short Duration Flow-Through Limited Partnership" pursuant to the Partnership Agreement between the General Partner and Heritage Bancorp.
+Ltd., as the Initial Limited Partner, and became a limited partnership effective July 6, 2021, the date of filing of its Certificate of Limited Partnership.
 Certain provisions of the Partnership Agreement are summarized in this prospectus.
 See "Organization and Management Details of Partnership - Details of the Partnership Agreement".

-The Partnership has the following classes of Units, the National Class Units, the British Columbia Class Units, the Québec Class Units and the Class P Units.
-Each class of Units is a separate non-redeemable investment fund for securities law purposes and will have its own investment portfolio and investment objectives.
-The investment portfolio of the National Class Units (the "National Portfolio") is intended for investors in any of the provinces in which National Class Units are sold.
-The investment portfolio of the British Columbia Class Units (the "British Columbia Portfolio") is most suitable for investors who are resident in the Province of British Columbia or are otherwise liable to pay income tax in British Columbia.

-The investment portfolio of the Québec Class Units (the "Québec Portfolio") is most suitable for investors who are resident in the Province of Québec or are otherwise liable to pay income tax in Québec.
+The Partnership has the following multiple Classes of Units.
+The National Class Units, the British Columbia Class Units and the Québec Class Units are further reduced to respective Class A Units and Class F Units.
+There is another Class of Units (Class P Units), one of which is held by the General Partner.
+Each Class of Units (except for the Class P Units) is a separate non-redeemable investment fund for securities law purposes and will have its own investment portfolios and investment objectives.
+The National Portfolios, as herein defined, are intended for investors in any of the Provinces in which National Class Units are sold.
+The British Columbia Portfolios, as herein defined) are most suitable for investors who are resident in the Province of British Columbia or are otherwise liable to pay income tax in British Columbia.
+The Québec Portfolios, as herein defined, are most suitable for investors who are resident in the Province of Québec or are otherwise liable to pay income tax in Québec.

-None of the National Portfolio, the British Columbia Portfolio, nor the Québec Portfolio is considered a mutual fund under applicable Canadian securities legislation.
+None of the National Portfolios, the British Columbia Portfolios, nor the Québec Portfolios is considered a mutual fund under applicable Canadian securities legislation.